angelitomg/DirtyCMS/README.md

 DirtyCMS is not a good software engineering example.
 It is a **eficiency** and **simplicity** example.

-It was designed to be simply, powerful and fit in a single file.
+It was designed to be simple, powerful and fit into just a few files.

 ## How to install